MrBrezina/holistic-study/README.md

 # Study of holistic component in letter perception

-# Study of holistic component in letter perception

 Designed and conducted by: David Březina and Mary Dyson

 This repo contains materials for a study we have conducted in the first half of 2022 to address the question whether people can selectively attend to the top halves of letters and ignore the bottom halves